Contents of Article

 Non-clumping cat litter was the first kind of cat litter to be mass produced.
 As the name suggests the litter doesn’t clump together when it’s moistened with urine.
 This is both good and bad.
 Let’s look at some of the main talking points below.

-Low Odour – Non-clumping litter can generally absorb more urine than clumping litter can.
+Low Odor – Non-clumping litter can generally absorb more urine than clumping litter can.
 The urine seeps down to the bottom of the litter tray and stays there.
 It’s generally seen to be a little less smelly than clumping litter.

 The difference in odor between clumping and non-clumping is reasonably small, but it’s certainly noticeable.
 However, it’s easy to overcome this with clumping litter in other ways by using different litter materials (as we will learn later).